You’ve probably heard that chronic inflammation is the root cause of most diseases.

 When your intake of omega-6 fats is greater than omega-3 fat intake, inflammation results.

-You should consider eliminating the following from your diet:
+You should also consider eliminating the following from your diet:

 - Vegetable oils (e.g. processed, refined oils made from corn, soybean, sunflower, safflower)